 Don Coscarelli is a genre director with a cult name.
 Coscarelli had a reasonable hit with his third film Phantasm/The Never Dead (1979), one of the first films to venture onto the subject of dream and reality with its trippily mind-spinning plot about alien grave robbers, head-drilling silver spheres and dwarves from other dimensions.
 For the next two decades however, Coscarelli failed to fulfil the promise of Phantasm.
 He made one mainstream venture with the sword-and-sorcery film The Beastmaster (1982), which to all accounts was not a happy experience for him, and one other film with the forgotten Backwoods Brutality effort Survival Quest (1988).
 Outside of that, Coscarelli spent his time returning to the familiar and playing to his fanbase by generating Phantasm sequels with Phantasm II (1988), Phantasm III (1994), Phantasm: OblIVion (1998) and Phantasm: Ravager (2016).
 Coscarelli seemed to find renewed vigour with Bubba Ho-Tep (2002), which gained a cult following with its hilarious premise about an aging Elvis Presley in a retirement home fighting against a mummy.
 This seemed to show new directions for Coscarelli away from making Phantasm sequels and into a comically surreal genre territory.
 A promised Bubba Ho-Tep sequel, Bubba Nosferatu: Curse of the She-Vampire, has remained in limbo for most of the 00s but Coscarelli returns to similar territory here.

 Coscarelli bases John Dies at the End on a novel by David Wong (the same name as the hero of the story).
 Like the film’s shifting perceptions of reality, John Dies at the End is anything except a regular novel.
 The creation of Jason Pargin, who subsequently became the editor of Cracked.com, it started out as an annual Halloween story that Pargin would publish on his previous website Pointlesswasteoftime.com.
 Pargin subsequently edited the stories together and published them in book form as John Dies at the End (2007), where he took the pseudonym of David Wong.
-Wong/Pargin has subsequently released a second John Dies at the End novel with This Book is Full of Spiders: Seriously, Dude, Don’t Touch It (2012).
+Wong/Pargin subsequently released two other John Dies at the End novels with This Book is Full of Spiders: Seriously, Dude, Don’t Touch It (2012) and What the Hell Did I Just Read (2017).
 Don Coscarelli became a fan of the book and obtained the rights, producing this film version that debuted at the 2012 Sundance Festival.

 Your head stretches trying to pigeonhole John Dies at the End.
 The film seem to fall somewhere between the reality-bending of Donnie Darko (2001) and a slacker version of a supernatural investigators show like Supernatural (2005– ) crossed with the trippy esotericism of Marvel Comics’ Dr Strange.
 When the film introduces the Soy Sauce and all manner of mind-expanding mental powers and abilities of perception, you feel like it has become a stoner version of Limitless (2011) – if maybe Limitless had been the druggie film that it seemed too caught up in its pretensions to be.
 You could also compare John Dies at the End to any number of stoner comedies – it suggests maybe a Harold and Kumar Go H.P.
 Lovecraft, or perhaps something akin to the surreal happenings of Dude, Where’s My Car?
 (2000), even if both of those exist at opposite poles of the spectrum in terms of the sophistication of their wit.
 Maybe a stoner comedy that had suddenly gotten tangled up in some of William S. Burroughs’ more trippily paranoid novels like The Soft Machine (1961), Nova Express (1965) and The Ticket That Exploded (1967).